Ayuremi/md5/PRESENTATION.md

 Now google or whatever service you use for emails has to verify that you have typed the right password.
 That's should be simple, right?
 They'll just compare what you typed in with the password they have saved on their website/servers! __**Nope!**__.
 Google and any reasonable service that has a login process do not save users passwords directly on their website.

 ### Well, why don't services save passwords directly?
+Saving passwords makes it easier for any malicious entity to hackjack user accounts.
+If black hat hackers (the bad guys) happen to break into a database and finds account names and passwords imagine the havoc they can produce!
+But we